 Gynecomastia can be defined as the glandular enlargement of breasts in males.
-It is important to differentiate between breast enlargement due to fat as in obesity and gynecomastia in which there is increased proliferation of glandular breast tissue which gives the breast a characteristic rubbery nature that is also glandular.
+It is important to differentiate between breast enlargements due to fat as in obesity, and gynecomastia in which there is increased proliferation of glandular breast tissue which gives the breast a characteristic rubbery nature that is also glandular.

 Epidemiology of Gynecomastia